LibanPost

-LibanPost is the national post office of Lebanon.
-It is relatively a young postal operator, established in 1998.
+LibanPost is the national post office of Lebanon, established in 1998.
 It is privately owned, in charge of operating the postal sector.
 Since its inception, LibanPost embarked on a program of rebuilding infrastructure, diversification and branding.

 Services

-The company offers more than 1000 services, covering mail and express, financial services, retail and merchandising activities, business, e-commerce and governmental services.
+The company offers more than 1,000 services, covering mail and express, financial services, retail and merchandising activities, business, e-commerce and governmental services.
 LibanPost provides governmental services portfolio across 15 public institutions, positioning itself as a formal intermediary between citizens and governmental institutions.
-It handles the customer care roles and manages logistics related to the service fulfillment.

 LibanPost is a member of the Express Mail Service.

 Size of operations

 The company handles an average of 20 million shipments yearly.
 Up to the year 2011, LibanPost had executed 8 million governmental formalities.
-LibanPost operates today a growing network of 74 post offices covering the country, and is present in high traffic areas such as shopping malls, with extended business hours, in universities and corporations.
-The company employs 900 employees averaging 35 years old.
+LibanPost operates today a network of 74 post offices.

 Automation

-Automation touched all aspects of LibanPost's business.
-LibanPost has developed applications for 150 services and 350 sub-services, including a governmental services platform which consolidates, in a user-friendly design, governmental services and end-to-end processing.
-LibanPost developed innovative services such as the Home Service facility, providing post office services at the customer's premises, and address coding using GPS technology.
+LibanPost has developed applications for 150 services and 350 sub-services, including a governmental services platform.
+LibanPost developed services such as the Home Service facility, providing post office services at the customer's premises, and address coding using GPS technology.